-(a) We define EBITDA as earnings (combined net income or loss) plus (i) interest expense, (ii) income tax expense and (iii) depreciation and amortization.
-We believe that EBITDA provides useful information to investors regarding our performance, as it removes items that reduce the comparability of our underlying core business performance across reporting periods.
-EBITDA margin measures EBITDA as a percentage of revenue.
-EBITDA and EBITDA margin are non-GAAP financial measures and are not intended to be substitutes for any GAAP financial measures.
-They should be considered in addition to, not as a substitute for, or in isolation from, measures prepared in accordance with GAAP, such as combined net income (loss) or combined net income (loss) margin.
+(a) We define EBITDA as net loss plus interest expense, income tax expense and depreciation and amortization.
+We define Adjusted EBITDA as EBITDA with further adjustments to eliminate the effects of loss on equity method investments, effect of applying the valuation method of fair value through profit or loss ("FVPL"), impairment of goodwill, non-cash stock-based compensation and certain other non-recurring costs.
+We believe that EBITDA and Adjusted EBITDA provide useful information to investors regarding our performance, as it removes the impact of certain items that are not representative of our ongoing business, such as certain non-cash charges and variable charges.
+We define Adjusted EBITDA Margin as Adjusted EBITDA divided by revenue.
+EBITDA, Adjusted EBITDA and Adjusted EBITDA Margin are non-GAAP financial measures and are not intended to be substitutes for any GAAP financial measures.
+They should be considered in addition to, not as substitutes for, or in isolation from, measures prepared in accordance with GAAP, such as consolidated net income (loss) or consolidated net income (loss) margin.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures" for information regarding our use of these non-GAAP financial measures, and for a reconciliation of each of these non-GAAP financial measures to its most directly comparable financial measure calculated in accordance with U.S. GAAP.

-The following table reconciles net loss to EBITDA for the year ended December 31, 2022.
+The following table reconciles net loss to EBITDA and Adjusted EBITDA for each of the periods presented.